qlu-lab/QUAIL/README.md

 | num_levels     | Number of quantile levels to fit |
 | num_cores        | Number of cores for parellel computing |

-### Step2: Perform Genome-wide vQTL analysis
+### Step2: Perform genome-wide vQTL analysis

 #### Example:
-The following script perform Genome-wide vQTL analysis from the `1`-`1000` SNPs in plink genotype file `test` using output of quantile integrated rank score in step1 `pheno_rank_score.txt`.
+The following script perform genome-wide vQTL analysis from the `1`-`1000` SNPs in plink genotype file `test` using output of quantile integrated rank score in step1 `pheno_rank_score.txt`.
 This analysis adjusted the covaraites in `covar.txt` and `5` cores are used for parallel computing.
 ```bash
 $ Rscript QUAIL_vQTL.R \
   --pheno_rs pheno_rank_score.txt \